cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Mindcode provides the following built-in constants which reflect the compiler options used for the compilation:

+* `@@ID`: String.
+Contains the processor ID, program name, and program version as set by the corresponding [compiler options](SYNTAX-5-OTHER.markdown#option-processor-id).
 * `@@MINDUSTRY_VERSION`: String.
 The Mindustry version specified by the `target` option (e.g. `v146`).
 * `@@TARGET_MAJOR`: Integer.
 Major target version number (i.e., `6`, `7` or `8`).
 * `@@TARGET_MINOR`: Integer.
 Minor target version number (e.g., `0` or `1`).